seamless-protocol/cl-synchronicity-price-adapter/README.md

 ### stETH to ETH Adapter

-Price adapter for `stETH / ETH` returns constant value of 1 ether.
+The price adapter for `stETH / ETH` returns a constant value of 1 ether, in practice, pegging stETH (a rebasing token) to ETH

 ### wstETH Adapter

-Special price adapter for `wstETH / USD` is added as additionally to using `ETH / USD` price feed it requires an extra step to get the ration between `wstETH` and `stETH` for the price calculation.
+A special price adapter for `wstETH / USD` is added, as additionally to using the `ETH / USD` price feed, an extra step is required to get the ratio between `wstETH` and `stETH`.

 ### rETH Adapter